discord-net/Discord.Net/docs/guides/commands/commands.md

 Modules are constructed using Dependency Injection.
 Any parameters that are placed in the constructor must be injected into an
-@Discord.Commands.IDependencyMap.
-Alternatively, you may accept an IDependencyMap as an argument and extract services yourself.
+@System.IServiceProvider.
+Alternatively, you may accept an IServiceProvider as an argument and extract services yourself.

 ### Module Properties